 Insider Sell: President and CEO Luc Seraphin Sells 15,000 Shares of Rambus Inc (RMBS)

-On the date of the insider's recent sale, shares of Rambus Inc (NASDAQ:RMBS) were trading at $58.35, valuing the company at a market cap of $6.561 billion.
-The price-earnings ratio stood at 20.14, below both the industry median of 30.435 and the company's historical median price-earnings ratio.
+On the date of the insider's recent sale, shares of Rambus Inc were trading at $62.69, giving the company a market capitalization of $6.811 billion.
+The price-earnings ratio of the company stands at 20.91, which is lower than the industry median of 31.31 and also below the company's historical median price-earnings ratio.

+According to the GF Value, with a share price of $62.69 and a GuruFocus Value of $46.58, Rambus Inc has a price-to-GF-Value ratio of 1.35, indicating that the stock is Significantly Overvalued.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.